ingenierouga/emprenD/README.md

   name - required.
-  emai - required and email format. telefono - required and only numbers and min 8 max 10 numbers. fecha - not validated yet, since this field was implemented using the Angular Material library the only validation/functionality is that it wont allow you to input a date before today since it is meant to be used for future appointments. mensaje - required and not longer than 250 characters. button - the button will not be enabled, the hover wont work and the color will fade when the form is not valid, once all the fields are valid the button will light up and you'll be able to click it
+  emai - required and email format. telefono - required and only numbers and min 8 max 10 numbers. fecha - a Date is required in order to be able to send the contact info form. mensaje - required and not longer than 250 characters. button - the button will not be enabled, the hover wont work and the color will fade when the form is not valid, once all the fields are valid the button will light up and you'll be able to click it